‘DOCTOR WHO AND THE SILURIANS’

-These ‘Doctor Who’ monsters fascinated me and I was looking forward to finding out more about them in this DVD box-set.
-I had the ‘Beneath the Surface’ DVD box set for my birthday in May 2008.
+They are ‘Doctor Who’ monsters that fascinated me when I first heard about them before watching their TV stories.
+I was so looking forward to finding out more about the Silurians and the Sea Devils in their DVD box-set.
+I received the ‘Beneath the Surface’ DVD box set for my birthday in May 2008.

-These three adventures are spread out across two eras of the show’s history.
-The first two stories are with Jon Pertwee’s Doctor and third story is with Peter Davison’s Doctor.
-I’m sure you’ll find this DVD box set worth having the entertained.
-I enjoyed all three adventures in each of their own ways.
+The three adventures in the box set are spread out across two eras of the show’s history.
+The first two stories are with Jon Pertwee’s Doctor and third is with Peter Davison’s Doctor.
+I’m sure you’ll find this DVD box set worth having the entertainment.
+I’d enjoyed all three stories in their own ways.

 This story is set at a scientific research centre built into a network of caves in Wenley Moor.
-Power losses and mental breakdowns occur and U.N.I.T. investigates.
+Power losses and mental breakdowns occur with U.N.I.T. investigating.
 Both the Doctor and Liz Shaw discover a connection as the Silurian race is reviving after sleeping in hibernation for billions of years.

 I’ve had the DVD cover of ‘Doctor Who and the Silurians’ signed by director Timothy Combe, who I met at the ‘Pandorica 2014’ convention in Bristol, September 2014.
 I told Tim that my name was Tim and he claimed to be my namesake, which I found funny.
 It was a pleasure to meet and chat to him.

-I chatted to Timothy Combe about the story, as I mentioned that it had kept my interest all the way through, even at seven episodes, and I wasn’t bored by it.
-We also chatted about good the cast was in the story, including the likes of Peter Miles; Fulton MacKay; Peter Halliday and Geoffrey Palmer.
+I’ve chatted to Timothy Combe about the story.
+I mentioned that it had kept my interest all the way through, even at seven episodes, and I wasn’t bored by it.
+We also chatted about good the cast was in this TV tale, including the likes of Peter Miles; Fulton MacKay; Peter Halliday and Geoffrey Palmer.

 This is Barry Letts’ first story as producer during the early 1970s of Jon Pertwee’s era.
 Although Jon Pertwee started with ‘Spearhead from Space’, this is where it really begins for the Third Doctor era.
 Malcolm Hulke was commissioned by Barry Letts and script-editor Terrance Dicks to write this story.

 Malcolm Hulke was a friend and mentor of Terrance Dicks.
 Malcolm pointed out that there were only two types of story for the earthbound series of ‘Doctor Who’ – ‘alien invaders’ and ‘mad scientist’.
-Terrance was keen to prove Malcolm wrong and came up with the story of ‘aliens’ on Earth already.
+Keen to prove Malcolm wrong, Terrance came up with the tale of ‘aliens’ on Earth already.

-I found it interesting when watching this story to think that there were aliens (or in this case reptilian creatures) that lived on the Earth before humans took over.
-The concepts are sometimes baffling and hard to believe at times, but it makes for good storytelling on how Silurians and human interact.
+I found it intriguing when watching this story to think that there were aliens (or in this case reptilian creatures) that lived on the Earth before humans took over.
+The concepts are sometimes baffling and hard to believe at times.
+This makes for good storytelling on how Silurians and humans interact.

 Malcolm Hulke delivers a story of socio-political themes that reflects on the atmosphere of 1970.
 This story raises questions about morality; social equality and how science can affect our lives.
-Malcolm addresses fear of scientists and politicians and how the military makes unpopular decisions.
+Hulke addresses the fear of the scientists and politicians and how the military makes unpopular decisions.

 Bessie also makes her first appearance in ‘Doctor Who’.
 Bessie is the Third Doctor’s trusty yellow roadster car that he travels about in to get from place to place on Earth.
-I like the scenes when the Doctor and Liz drive in Bessie, even though it turns out the car has an illegal licence plate of ‘WHO1’.
+I liked the scenes when the Doctor and Liz drive in Bessie, even though it turns out the car has an illegal license plate of ‘WHO1’.

 It was great to watch lovely Caroline John as Liz Shaw.
 Liz is the scientist attached to U.N.I.T. who gets to help the Doctor in solving the mystery of what’s going on with the research centre and the caves.
 She helps the Doctor to find a cure for this deadly disease planted on humans by the Silurians.

 Nicholas Courtney as the Brigadier is brilliant.
 Seeing the Brigadier’s scenes with the Doctor are truly magical and mesmerising.
 They’re two friends with different points of view.
-The Brigadier is sceptical of the Doctor’s theories as it’s like a double-act of Sherlock Holmes and Dr Watson between them.
+The Brigadier is sceptical about the Doctor’s theories.
+It is like a double-act of Sherlock Holmes and Dr. Watson between them.

 Fulton MacKay guest stars as Dr Quinn.
 I’ve seen Fulton in some episodes of ‘Some Mothers Do ‘Ave Them’.
 Dr Quinn is the leading scientist at the scientific research centre.
 Quinn discovers the Silurians and for his own selfish reasons wants to gain their scientific knowledge.
 He soon dies for it.

 Geoffrey Palmer guest stars as Masters, the permanent under-secretary.
-I was pleased to see Geoffrey in this as he was in a ‘Fawlty Towers’ episode called ‘The Kipper and the Corpse’.
-Masters comes to inspect the situation regarding the scientific research centre’s power losses, but he gets infected with the Silurian disease.
+I was glad to see Geoffrey in this as he was in a ‘Fawlty Towers’ episode, ‘The Kipper and the Corpse’.
+Masters comes to inspect the situation regarding the scientific research centre’s power losses, but is infected with the disease.

-The supporting cast also includes Thomasine Heiner as Miss Dawson; Norman Jones as Major Baker (who has appeared in ‘The Abominable Snowmen’ and would later appear in ‘The Masque of Mandragora’); and Paul Darrow (who would play Tekker in ‘Timelash’) as U.N.I.T.
-Captain Hawkins.
+The supporting cast also includes Thomasine Heiner as Miss Dawson and Norman Jones as Major Baker (who has appeared in ‘The Abominable Snowmen’ and would later appear in ‘The Masque of Mandragora’).
+There is also Paul Darrow (who would play Tekker in ‘Timelash’) as Captain Hawkins.